minimaxir/hacker-news-undocumented/README.md

 Likewise, topics around diversity and inclusion in tech have gained lots of visibility over the past few years.
 However, despite these discussions not being off-topic, they tend to be flagged to death by users regardless.
 Unfortunately.
 (Moderators occasionally unkill such threads if they see it in time, although it rarely sticks).

+# Implicit Downranking of Posts Without URLs

+[Posts without URLs get penalized](https://news.ycombinator.com/item?id=21874086).
+If you post with a link and then add the text as a first comment you have more visibility.

 ### Paywalls

 Many news websites have started implementing a paywall for their content, which has caused conflict with Hacker News's "original source" rule.
 The `web` button next to submissions (that does a DuckDuckGo search for the given title) was partially intended to serve as a paywall workaround; however, recent changes to the paywall implementations have closed that loophole.